sirmadman/ps-date-countdown/info.md

 ### Features

 {% if version_installed.replace("v", "").replace(".","") | int < 4.0  %}
-- Added `date_format:` - Date format, according to Python's strptime() like %y-%m-%d. `date`should then be in entered in this format.
 - Added `friendly_name:` - Name to display instead of automatically set.
 {% endif %}